ouspg/CyberSecurityTesting101/4.NetworkSecurity/README.md

 ## Task 1: Basics of packet analysis

-*[Eavesdropping](https://en.wikipedia.org/wiki/Network_eavesdropping)* or *sniffing* is always a risk when we work with networks, and as a result, most of the traffic in these days is encrypted in on some form.
+*[Eavesdropping](https://en.wikipedia.org/wiki/Network_eavesdropping)* or *sniffing* is always a risk when we work with networks, and as a result, most of the traffic these days is encrypted in some form.

 However, that is not always the case, and sometimes we might also want to analyse, for example, our internal networks also in cyber security testing purposes.

 [Wireshark](https://www.wireshark.org/) is the most popular tool for capturing and analysing such packets.
-If you want to go for more programming style, you can, for example, use [scapy](https://scapy.net/) to do the analysis as well.
+If you want to go for a more programming style, you can, for example, use [Scapy](https://scapy.net/) to do the analysis as well.
 The course VM has Wireshark pre-installed.

-With Wireshark, you can use [display filters](https://wiki.wireshark.org/DisplayFilters) to get a more specific overview of what is happing in the captured traffic in a protocol basis, for example.
+With Wireshark, you can use [display filters](https://wiki.wireshark.org/DisplayFilters) to get a more specific overview of what is happening in the captured traffic on a protocol basis, for example.
 Look to the wiki [main page](https://wiki.wireshark.org/) for more.

 For this task, there is a pre-captured [`.pcap`](https://en.wikipedia.org/wiki/Pcap) file from some LAN network traffic.
 You know that the packet capture includes *an insecure* connection with a login attempt to *the router* with a weak and custom authentication protocol.
 The authentication may use some sort of *encoding...*